vinipx/design-patterns-examples/src/main/java/creational/singleton/README.md

 ### Q4: Why Singleton is Anti pattern

-With more and more classes calling getInstance() the code gets more and more tightly coupled, monolithic, not testable and hard to change and hard to reuse because of not configurable, hidden dependencies.
-Also, there would be no need for this clumsy double-checked locking if you call getInstance less often (i.e. once).
+With more and more classes calling getInstance() the code gets more and more tightly coupled, monolithic, not testable and hard to change and reuse because of hidden dependencies.
+<br>Also, there would be no need for this clumsy double-checked
+locking if you call getInstance less often (i.e. once).

-### Q5: When should you not use this pattern?
+### Q5: Why we should avoid the Singleton?

-The Builder design pattern is not appropriate in every situation.
-One common pitfall is when the construction process is relatively simple and not worth abstracting into a separate Builder object.
-In addition, this pattern can lead to code that is difficult to read and maintain if it is not used carefully.
+#### Increased Coupling:
+- Couples all callers to the concrete implementation.
+- Harder to test since you cannot isolate/mock it.
+- In order to change the behavior of the singleton you have to check and change all the callers since they all share a global variable

+#### Open/Closed Principle:
+- In order to change the behavior you need to change the class.
+  (changing code is way riskier than adding new code Undesired side effects (bugs) might be introduced in various different areas of the code.

 ### Q6: What are the problems in implementing this patterns using static Class ?